 How has the modern-day section changed?

 This is where opinions will split.
 The modern-day portions of Resynced have been reworked to focus specifically on Edward's internal struggles, connecting his memories to the Animus rather than pulling the player into unrelated corporate settings.
-Developers describe these new moments as a way to keep the narrative grounded in Edward's journey rather than breaking immersion with outside-world distractions.
+These new moments are designed to keep the narrative grounded in Edward's journey rather than breaking immersion with outside-world distractions.

 That said, the modern-day sections remain in the game.
 Players who found them disruptive in the original will still encounter them here, though the framing has shifted.